Dragon Boat Festival (Duanwu Festival)

 History

 Qu Yuan was born around 340 B.C.
-He was a poet and is best known for writing the poem, “Li Sao”and for his unwavering patriotism to China.
-In 278 BC, he committed suicide by drowning himself in the Miluo River.
+He was a poet and is best known for writing the poem “Li Sao” and for his unwavering patriotism to China.
+In 278 B.C., he committed suicide by drowning himself in the Miluo River.

-Customs, Traditions And Celebrations
+Customs, Traditions, and Celebrations

-Zongzi – rice dumplings that are stuffed glutinous rice and is wrapped in bamboo.
+The main staple of the Duanwu Festival is the dragon boat races.
+It is also common for people to eat Zongzi – rice dumplings that are stuffed with glutinous rice and wrapped in bamboo leaves.
 It is also common to drink a wine called Xionghuangjiu.

-Other customs that are performed on this day include wearing medicine bags and hanging mugwort (Artemisia vulgaris) to ward off evil and disease.
+Other customs performed on this day include wearing medicine bags and hanging mugwort (Artemisia vulgaris) to ward off evil and disease.
 It is also believed that if you can balance an egg on its end at high noon on this day, then you will have luck throughout the year.

 Where is it celebrated?